reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 StackOverflow: Helped me with some Java syntax that I was struggling to find a solution for.

+Software Engineering Fundamentals Team: Some of the team members has helped me implement some functionality thanks to their backend knowledge, such as filtering a search and creating a login scene.

 ## History

 ![Program History](program_history/README.md)